DworkinLab/episodicSequenceData/Run Through - Episodic.md

 2) make a gatk directory (mkdir gatk_dir)

-3) need to make sure the index directory has a .dict (done already for novoalign practice == location of script below)
+3) need to make sure the index directory has a .dict (done already for novoalign practice == location of script below) (novo_dict_index.sh*)

+	- Note: copied reference to _2 at end to have one zipped copy and one unzipped
 ```
 #! /bin/bash